 For more information about Sandwich Placement opportunities, please contact the Placements Team.

 Are you interested in crime, forensic science, policing and the law, but unsure which subject to study?
-You’ll cover them all on our course.
-We combine the crime scene examination part of forensic science with other crime-related subjects, such as policing, criminology, intelligence and the law.
+You will cover them all on our course.
+We combine the crime scene examination part of forensic science with other crime-related subjects, such as policing, intelligence and the law.

-This means that, when you graduate, you’ll have a wide range of criminal justice career options to choose from.
+This means that, when you graduate, you will have a wide range of criminal justice career options to choose from.

-Learning about the UK legal systems and criminal law, you’ll find out how they affect the investigation of different crimes and how to present professional reports of your investigative findings.
+Learning about the UK legal systems and criminal law, you will find out how they affect the investigation of different crimes and how to present professional reports of your investigative findings.

-Our lecturers have first-hand experience of crime scene analysis, policing and criminal justice.
-As well as benefitting from their knowledge, you’ll have guest lectures from visiting professionals and get an understanding of the workplace through visits to places such as the Crown Court, and other field trips.
+Our lecturers have first-hand experience of crime scene examination, policing and criminal justice.
+As well as benefitting from their knowledge, you will have guest lectures from visiting professionals and get an understanding of the workplace through visits to places such as the Crown Court, and other field trips.

 Whichever course you pick, you’ll gain the theory and practical skills needed to progress with confidence.
 Join us and you could find yourself learning in the very latest laboratories or on field trips or work placements with well-known and respected companies.
 You may even have the opportunity to study abroad.

 Everything we do in the faculty has a singular purpose: to provide a world-class environment to create, share and advance knowledge in science and technology fields.
 This is key to all of our futures.